centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 - [Configuration] Sanitized queries when displaying logos
 - [Configuration] Sanitized queries in the list of services by host group
 - [Configuration] Sanitized queries in service categories
-- [Configuration] Sanitized queries in the list of meta service
+- [Configuration] Sanitized queries in the list of meta services
 - [Configuration] Sanitized queries in the list of host categories
 - [Configuration] Sanitized queries in the list of commands
 - [Configuration] Sanitized queries in the list of trap groups